aeternity/aepp-sdk-python/README.md

 # aepp-sdk-python

 ## Introduction
-This repo is for tools and notes for working with æternity when you're running an Epoch node on your local machine.
+This repository is for tools and notes for working with æternity when you're running an Epoch node on your local machine.

 [Follow these installation notes for a three-node linux setup with fast mining settings](https://github.com/aeternity/aepp-sdk-python/blob/master/INSTALL.md)